Nazrin: An Atomic Neural Proof Automation Tactic in Lean 4: ExprGraph and Graph Neural Networks

 \subsection{ExprGraphs}

-The first problem we address is how to represent Lean expressions and goals in a format which is suitable for consumption for a machine learning agent, a graph neural network (GNN) in our case.
-We choose to use GNNs since expressions can naturally and compactly be represented as graphs.
+The first problem we address is how to represent Lean expressions and goals in a format which is suitable for consumption for a machine learning agent, a GNN in our case.
 We call the process of converting an expression to a graph \keyword{Essentialization}.
 In the process of essentialization, we carefully discard irrelevant information in the solution of the current goal.
 For example, an expression $\mathsf{List}.\mathsf{head}\,a\,h$ queries the first element of a list, and this query requires a certificate $h$ that the list is non-empty.
 However, exactly how $h$ was generated is irrelevant to any goal containing this expression.
 For this reason, $h$ should be removed from the expression in question.

 Essentialization erases some technical distinctions that are irrelevant to searches.
-For example, consider $\Goal{g}$ and $\Goal{g'}$:
+For example, consider $\Goal{g}$ and $\Goal{g'}$ under two different contextes:

 In the search view, $\Goal{g}$ and $\Goal{g'}$ are identical---the same sequence of tactics that proves $\Goal{g}$ will lead to the proof of $\Goal{g'}$ and vice versa---but they are different in the kernel view since the former involves an additional metavariable $\Goal{1}$.
 We say $\Goal{g}$ and $\Goal{g'}$ are \keyword{search-view equivalent}.
+If goal $\Goal{h}$ is not coupled to $\Goal{g}$, then $\Goal{h}$ would not participate in the ExprGraph for $\Goal{g}$.
+This is in contrast to Lean's infoview which displays all unsolved goals.

-Each essentialized expression and goal is represented as an \keyword{ExprGraph}, a heterogeneous graph whose nodes are the syntactic elements and whose edges represent relationships between them This allows graph message passing to transmit information between related parts of the graph and between coupled goals.
+Each essentialized expression and goal is represented as an \keyword{ExprGraph}, a heterogeneous graph whose nodes are the syntactic elements and whose edges represent relationships between them.
+This allows graph message passing to transmit information between related parts of the graph and between coupled goals.
 A simple example is shown in Figure~\ref{fig:exprgraph}.
 An ExprGraph $G(e)$ of an expression $e$ is designed to have several desirable properties: